microsoft/AICentral/README.md

 This pipeline will:

 - Present an Azure Open AI, and an Open AI downstream as a single upstream endpoint
+  - maps the incoming deployment Name "GPT35Turbo0613" to the downstream Azure Open AI deployment "MyGptModel"
   - maps incoming Azure Open AI deployments to Open AI models
 - Present it as an Azure Open AI style endpoint
 - Protect the front-end by requiring an AAD token issued for your own AAD application